 Security is by far one of the biggest concerns of businesses in the 21st century.
 Not only has the internet opened up a whole criminal underground designed around the theft of private company data, but an increase in media outlets has ensured that any organization that becomes the victim of such a crime will receive quite a lot of news coverage as a result.

 The reputation hit alone can completely cripple an institution, which is why it’s always best to prepare for the worst when it comes to hackers.
 One of the main vectors cybercriminals like to target is the storage and transmission of private data.
 Companies and customers very often have to trade sensitive information in order to conduct business, and this gives the hacker an opportunity to profit.

-To that end, let's take a look at some of the most common hacking techniques that cybercriminals use in order to steal your company's data, as well as how FoIP can help you avoid these issues.
+To that end, let’s take a look at some of the most common hacking techniques that cybercriminals use in order to steal your company’s data, as well as how FoIP can help you prevent hacking of your information.

 Phishing is the technique that hackers of all shapes and sizes love to employ.
 It’s simple, effective and it’s sometimes embarrassing enough to make a company want to simply avoid reporting the crime in order to save face with the public.
 This method basically involves a hacker crafting an email that looks like it’s coming from an authority figure.

 Exactly which organization the hacker impersonates depends entirely on the intended target.
 Hackers very often send phishing emails to thousands of recipients, hoping that at least a few will fall for it.
 These wide-net schemes generally look like they’re coming from an institution that every person would know, such as the FBI or Amazon.
 This message will then either ask for the employee to send back information that could compromise their login credentials or simply tell them to click a link that will download malware onto their machine.